For February Heart Month, I showed 3 heart healthy breakfast ideas on TV. Check out the recipes below and watch the full interview clip.

 When I was a kid, I remember singing the tune ‘Good things grow in Ontario!’
 And that lyric still holds true today.

-I was recently invited by Farm Food Care Ontario to attend a farm tour in beautiful Norfolk County where we had the chance to learn more about food and agriculture!
+I was recently invited to a farm tour in beautiful Norfolk County, sponsored by Farm Food Care Ontario where we had the chance to learn more about food and agriculture!

 Meet Dalton Cooper, a 4th generation berry farmer and his dad John.
 Originally an apple farm since 1939, the family now grows berries using innovative varieties and growing techniques.
 Traditionally, strawberries harvest in June but a new ‘day-neutral’ strawberry fruits for 5-6 months, extending the typical strawberry season from June / July well into October.